 One common misconception about our driveways is that we are bound to installing or replacing our driveway with the same asphalt driveway that you see everywhere you go.
 Although this is a very durable, uniform and well-suited option for a driveway, it is definitely not the most interesting way to go.
-In fact, many of the driveway alternatives are not only more creative, quirky and interesting, but also perform just as well or better than a standard asphalt drive.
-As a homeowner, you have the choice of a wide variety of creative driveway alternatives, including pavers, cobblestones, stained concrete, river rocks and pervious concrete.
+Many of the driveway alternatives are not only more creative, quirky and interesting, but perform just as well or better than a standard asphalt drive.
+As a homeowner, you have the choice of a wide variety of creative driveway alternatives.
+These include pavers, cobblestones, stained concrete, river rocks and pervious concrete.

 Paver driveways can be a beautiful addition to your landscape design.
 The wide variety of different colors and patterns available can give your driveway a unique, one of a kind look.
-Pavers are made of brick, stone or concrete, but require a properly graded and installed base to last.
+Pavers are made of brick, stone or concrete.
+For best results, be sure that your driveway is properly graded and with a solid base.

-In the northeast, paver driveways are an option even with our varying seasons because their many edges allow for movement due to frost heaves.
-The one drawback is when it snows, shoveling paver driveways is more of a challenge and you must be cautious to not crack the paver by catching the edge.
+In the northeast, paver driveways are an option even with our varying seasons.
+Their many edges allow for movement due to frost heaves.
+The one drawback is when it snows, shoveling paver driveways is more of a challenge.
+You must be cautious to not crack the paver by catching the edge.
 However, paver driveways are extremely durable and can handle de-icing products.

 Crushed Oyster Shells

-For a look that is more natural than concrete or stained concrete, river rock and granite chips offer a natural, rustic look with many advantages.
-Despite the fact that they are a bit bumpy to drive on, this type of driveway is long-lasting, great looking and provides optimal drainage.
-If you choose granite chips, keep in mind that this material does not stay in place as well as other types of rock and may require occasional replacement.
+For a look that is more natural than concrete or stained concrete, consider river rock and granite chips.
+These materials offer a natural, rustic look with many advantages.
+Although a bit bumpy to drive on, this alternative is long-lasting, great looking and provides optimal drainage.
+If you choose granite chips, know that this material does not stay in place as well as other types of rock.
+Therefore it may require occasional replacement.
 Rock driveways of all types are very popular in conjunction with cabin-style or other more rustic types of homes.

-One of the largest complaints that homeowners have about their driveways is that they do not match the style of their home.
+One of the major complaints from homeowners is that their driveways do not match the style of their home.
 Rather than settling for the standard, drab driveway, many are experimenting with cobblestone pavers when installing their drives.
-These pavers come in many different shapes, sizes, colors and designs that can give your driveway a rustic, warm feel that goes will with many homes, especially cottage-style architecture.
-In addition to their warm aesthetic, cobble stone driveways provide excellent drainage, allowing water to return to the soil rather than into the street.
+These pavers come in many different shapes, sizes, colors and designs that can give your driveway a rustic, warm feel that goes well with many homes, especially cottage-style architecture.
+In addition to their warm aesthetic, cobble stone driveways provide excellent drainage.
+Water is returned to the soil rather than into the street.

-Pervious concrete is a very similar, yet much more environmentally friendly alternative to your standard concrete driveway.
-It has the same level of durability, but a look that is much closer to gravel than the concrete that you are familiar with.
-Because it is pervious, water will drain through it back into the soil, rather than running into the street and then into the drainage canals.
+Pervious concrete is a very similar, yet a much more environmentally friendly alternative to your standard concrete driveway.
+It has the same level of durability, but a look that is much closer to gravel than the more familiar concrete.
+Because it is pervious, water will drain through it back into the soil rather than running into the street and then into the drainage canals.
 Pervious concrete driveways are ideal for areas that have longer driveways and the need for large amounts of concrete.